Siskiyou County, California: Geography

 According to the U.S. Census Bureau, the county has a total area of 6347 sqmi, of which 6278 sqmi is land and 69 sqmi, or 1.1%, is water.
-It is the fifth-largest county by area in California.
+Also according to the U.S. Census Bureau, It is the fifth-largest county by area in California.

 Siskiyou County is geographically diverse.
 From towering Mount Shasta (elev.
 14,179 ft) near the center of the county, to lakes and dense forests, as well as desert, chaparral, and memorable waterfalls, the county is home to world-famous trout-fishing rivers and streams, such as the Sacramento and McCloud rivers.
 The county is dotted as well with lakes and reservoirs, such as Castle Lake and Lake Siskiyou.
 Mount Shasta itself has a winter sports center.
 Pastoral Scott Valley in the western part of the county has many wide, tree-lined meadows, supporting large cattle ranches.
 The basins of northeastern Siskiyou County, including Butte Valley, Lower Klamath and Tule Lake basins, have some of the deepest and richest soils in the state, producing alfalfa, potatoes, horseradish, and brewing barley.
 Butte Valley nurseries are the leading source of premium strawberry plants in North America.
 Much of the county is densely forested with pine, fir, incense-cedar, oak, and madrone; Siskiyou County is also home to the rare Baker's Cypress Tree, Cupressus bakeri, which grows in only eleven scattered locations in the world, five of which are in Siskiyou County.

 The county's natural resources are most often used these days for skiing, snowboarding, hiking, mountain biking, camping, and wilderness recreation, as historic logging practices have been largely discontinued due to Federal and State environmental regulations.
 The county's water is viewed as sufficiently pure and abundant that the county is a source of significant amounts of bottled water, distributed throughout the country.
 A large Crystal Geyser plant is at the base of Mt.
 Shasta, near Weed.